sambartik/route2me/README.md

 | R2M_HEALTHCHECK | ``False`` | Wait until the wireguard container becomes healthy.
 Only then begin the checks.
 If true, you **WILL NEED** to specify ``healtcheck`` manually in the container configuration!|

 ### Labels
-Add the ``com.route2me.slave`` label to all dependant containers that you wish to check.
+Add the ``com.route2me.slave`` label to all dependent containers that you wish to check.
 The wireguard container will be found automatically if its hostname corresponds to its container ID.
-If you have changed hostname of a wireguard container to custom value, you need to add the ``com.route2me.master`` label to it as well.
+If you have changed the hostname of a wireguard container to a custom value, you need to add the ``com.route2me.master`` label to it as well.

 > NOTE: All dependant containers need to be started before the wireguard container.
 You can achieve this by ``depends_on`` in ``docker-compose.yml``.